While I do enjoy blogging as a “hobby”, I have to admit;

-Last but not least, it’d be wise to create a resource page on your website/blog that lists all the favourite items/tools that you use.
+Last but not least, it’d be wise to create a resource page on your website/blog that lists all the favorite items/tools that you use.

 As your authority and trust grow with your readers, readers will start reaching out to you to get your opinion on what they should buy.